oasis6212/Meshbot_weather/README.md

 See above under "How to run the program on various operating systems."

+## Location setup for alerts and forecast
+You will need to edit the settings.yaml file.
+Look for:

+ALERT_LAT: "37.7654"

+ALERT_LON: "-100.0151"

+Change these coordinates to match the location you want weather info and alerts for.
+Do not use more than four digits past the decimal point.

 ## Configuration

 The ''settings.yaml'' file; it's where you can configure different options.
 Can be edited in notepad.